 You see, men and women are wired completely differently.
 Women unfortunately tend to expect more after sex.

 It is important to understand the chemical reactions that take place in a woman’s body in order to avoid unhealthy bonding with a bad partner.
 Oxytocin’s unique drug-like effects can last for days and can easily have women falling for the wrong type of partner.

 Perhaps you’re tired of trying to convince your girlfriends that the guy you’re dating is a ‘good match’?
 Do you hear yourself saying “I love the way he makes me feel when we are together or I feel so connected when I’m with him.”

 Unfortunately, this is likely oxytocin speaking, not you.

-Deep down, you probably see that he’s not right for you, but you’re addicted to the ‘high’ that comes with this hormone.
+Deep down, you probably see that he’s not right for you, but you’re addicted to the ‘high’ that comes with the hormone oxytocin.

 Like a drug addict, women foolishly keep going back for more until their supplier is no longer available.

 Most women by nature are designed to want long-term relationships.
 Generally, women seek a partner who they can grow with, and possibly have a family with.
 Very few actually view sex as a contact sport, yet many continue to have sexual encounters with men they barely know.